OpenEvalProject/evals/manuscripts/elife-83424/v1/manuscript.md

 For a given stimulation sequence, the image is assembled by first reconstructing each frame of the dynamic visual stimulus using the spatiotemporal reconstruction filter.
 Then, each frame of the reconstructed dynamic stimulus is ‘pasted’ at the fixation location at the time of the spike.
 The intensity for each pixel in the final reconstructed image is estimated by averaging the intensity across all fixation locations in which the recorded cells have reconstruction filters that include the pixel.

-## Incorporating perceptual similarity metrics
+### Incorporating perceptual similarity metrics

 Possible improvements to the approach that could be produced by optimizing perceptual similarity (rather than mean squared error) in the stimulation objective were analyzed after simplifying modifications.
 First, instead of image-dependent and random fixation locations, all possible saccade locations were considered.
 This corresponds to a uniform distribution of fixation locations, and the visual scene is reconstructed by averaging the reconstruction of image patches corresponding to various fixation locations.
 Next, for each fixation location, the corresponding image patch was reconstructed using expected responses (rather than measured, stochastic responses).
 Note that unlike the algorithm presented above, this formulation does not account for inter-trial variability.
 Finally, instead of greedily optimizing the stimulation sequence, the number of stimuli for all dictionary elements and fixation locations were jointly optimized.
-Given these simplifications, the following optimization problem was solved:min{wi}≥0d(s,G({ADwi}i=1i=#patches))+λ∑i‖wi‖1
+Given these simplifications, the following optimization problem was solved:

+$$
+min_{{w_{i}}\geq0}d(s,G({ADw_{i}}_{i=1}^{i=#patches}))+\lambda\sumi‖w_{i}‖_{1}
+$$

-where d is the measure of similarity, s∈(pixels) is the target visual stimulus,  A∈(pixels×cells) is the reconstruction filter, D∈(cells×stimuli) is the dictionary, wi∈(stimuli) is the number of times each dictionary element is stimulated for patch i, and G is an operator that averages the reconstruction of individual patches to assemble the entire image.
-To explore the reconstruction under different stimulation budgets, λ is varied to penalize stimulating a large number of dictionary elements.
+where $d$ is the measure of similarity, $s\in(pixels)$ is the target visual stimulus,  $A\in(pixels\timescells)$ is the reconstruction filter, $D\in(cells\timesstimuli)$ is the dictionary, $w_{i}\in(stimuli)$ is the number of times each dictionary element is stimulated for patch i, and $G$ is an operator that averages the reconstruction of individual patches to assemble the entire image.
+To explore the reconstruction under different stimulation budgets, $\lambda$ is varied to penalize stimulating a large number of dictionary elements.